shitfuckery/usb_stick/README.md

 #### Validate the Disk Image

 Strictly speaking this step isn't necessary, however it is a Very Good Idea(tm).
-Validating the disk image assures you that the file has be downloaded properly, that it has not been altered in any way since being posted, and that it was posted by us.
+Validating the disk image assures you that the file has been downloaded properly, that it has not been altered in any way since being posted, and that it was posted by us.

 At the time of writing the disk image version number is 0.9.1.
 If the version number has changed update the following commands accordingly.
 The following commands assume you have saved the files to your Downloads directory.
 If you have saved the files somewhere else adjust the following commands accordingly.